 Hickory is the home of Hickory Motor Speedway and many parks, and just last year, the town had a grand opening for the City Walk.
 There are many ways to have fun in Hickory.
 However, it’s hard to focus on having a good time when you’re worried about how long you’ll receive your workers’ comp benefits if you’ve been injured on the job.
 Maybe you don’t feel ready to go back to work, or perhaps you’re looking to change jobs and need more time.
 The length of time you can receive benefits depends on various factors, including the severity of your injury and how long it takes to recover.

-If you have been injured at work, it is important to contact an experienced Hickory workers’ comp lawyer at The Law Offices of Jason E. Taylor today.
+If you have been injured at work, it is important to contact an experienced workers’ comp lawyer at The Law Offices of Jason E. Taylor today.
 A lawyer can help you file a workers’ compensation claim, understand your rights and options, and can fight for the full benefits that you are entitled to.

-How Long Can I Receive Workers’ Compensation Benefits in North Carolina?
+Workers’ Compensation Benefits in Charlotte, North Carolina

 Temporary Partial Disability Benefits (TPD)